Omay238/Omay238/README.md

 Hello!
 I'm currently working on a game engine.
-You can reach me at 238maculo238@gmail.com for personal, and omay.operationssai@gmail.com to join omay operations.

 <!--
 **Omay238/Omay238** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.